maticardenas/marketing-measurements-api/README.md

 ## Project Overview

-The application is built in Python.
-Given my recent experience and in order to make it faster to develop, the application is built using `Django`.
-The assignment stated that it was preferable to do it in `FastAPI` or `Flask`, so considering that I've chosen to implement it using [Django-Ninja](https://django-ninja.dev/), which is a web framework for building APIs with Django and, as described in their documentation, _"heavily inspired in FastAPI"_, sharing a lot of its concepts and structure (easy to use and intuitive, typed, high performant, based in standards, etc.) as you will be able to see in the source code.
+The application is built in Python, using [Django-Ninja](https://django-ninja.dev/), which is a web framework for building APIs with Django and, as described in their documentation, _"heavily inspired in FastAPI"_, sharing a lot of its concepts and structure (easy to use and intuitive, typed, high performant, based in standards, etc.) as you will be able to see in the source code.

 ### Architecture